RalfBeckesch/docker-compose/README.md

 # 🐳 docker-compose

-Personal Docker Compose configurations for self-hosted services — production-ready, opinionated, and built for real infrastructure (Proxmox, Debian).
+Personal Docker Compose configurations for self-hosted services — production-ready, opinionated, and built for real infrastructure at customers and at my homelab (usually Proxmox -> Debian VMs).

 ---